SACHIN-JPGSA/sigma-demo/README.md

 # sigma-demo
-this is a git$github demo class
+this is a demo for git$github class